Delta and American Express have a portfolio of co-branded credit cards.

 Bottom line

-Do you plan on picking up a Delta Amex with the current offers?
+Do you plan on picking up a Delta Amex with the limited time welcome offers?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Delta SkyMiles® Reserve Business American Express Card (Rates & Fees), Delta SkyMiles® Gold Business American Express Card (Rates & Fees), Delta SkyMiles® Gold American Express Card (Rates & Fees), Delta SkyMiles® Platinum Business American Express Card (Rates & Fees), Delta SkyMiles® Reserve American Express Card (Rates & Fees), and Delta SkyMiles® Platinum American Express Card (Rates & Fees).